By WhatsApp

 WhatsApp Messenger

-WhatsApp Messenger is a well-regarded social networking app that is completely free.
-With a 4.7/5 rating from 251.6M reviews, it maintains solid user satisfaction.
-Users particularly appreciate communication utility, though account bans and restrictions remains a common concern.
+WhatsApp Messenger is an established social networking app that is completely free.
+With a 4.7/5 rating from 251.8M reviews, it shows polarized user reception.
+Users particularly appreciate global communication capabilities allow users to maintain long-distance connections with family and friends effortlessly, though account restriction and banning mechanisms trigger frustration due to lack of transparent reasoning remains a common concern.

 What is WhatsApp Messenger?